You are currently browsing the tag archive for the ‘Demand Generation’ tag.

 At the Silver Level, ExactTarget has for years offered interactive and cross-channel marketing application and technologies.

-At the Gold level, Act-On Software is a newer provider focused on keeping it simple, advancing the ability to market and interact with prospects on Twitter. iContact, the other sponsor at this level, offers a new generation of email marketing, integrating social media aspects at an affordable price.
+At the Gold level, Act-On is a newer provider focused on keeping it simple, advancing the ability to market and interact with prospects on Twitter. iContact, the other sponsor at this level, offers a new generation of email marketing, integrating social media aspects at an affordable price.

 At the Platinum level, HubSpot products focus on the flow inbound from search and social media with a lead-tracking approach.
 Pardot prides itself on having the best functionality for the price in its TCO, along with no hassles and no long-term contract required.
 Silverpop focuses on a large-scale e-mail marketing platform that has advanced into social media and offers access to data for analytics from Microsoft Excel.